micmejia/bible-dump/NKJV/Proverbs/Prov 2.md

 Who forsakes the companion of her youth, And forgets the covenant of her God.

 ###### 18
-For her house [^a]leads down to death, And her paths to the dead;
+For her house leads down to death, And her paths to the dead;

 ###### 19
-None who go to her return, Nor do they [^b]regain the paths of life--
+None who go to her return, Nor do they regain the paths of life--

 ###### 20
 So you may walk in the way of goodness, And keep _to_ the paths of righteousness.